 In 1997, at age forty one, on a wing and a prayer, I approached the three elderly relatives who had inherited our historic family home, where my great aunt had lived until she was one hundred and one.
 My decision to offer to purchase the house, which had stood empty for eighteen months, was a sentimental one.
 My humble roots stemmed from a small unknown town in northern Maine.
 The town was beautiful to me as my mother had seaped a love for these roots into me with summers in a rustic lakeside cabin reachable by no road, far from the suburban pressures of Connecticut city life.
 Maine offered lessons of nature, including healing.
 The family home had been originally inhabited by my aunt’s father, my great grandfather William Sewall.
 He had been the nature guide to a young Theodore Roosevelt for three consecutive fall expeditions, which included climbing Mount Katahdin.
 An unlikely lifelong friendship evolved between the two.
 My great grandfather had been of service to Theodore Roosevelt, the privileged young college student so eager to know more about nature and the people that lived simply among it.
 The second time my great grandfather was of service when he was called upon to move West and build the ranch where a grieving young Theodore needed his supportive presence.

-Nearly 150 years later my husband and I continue to serve others with this belief in the healing attributes of natures’ beauty created here where once lived a small slice of American history.
+Nearly 150 years later my staff and I continue to serve others with this belief in the healing attributes of natures’ beauty created here where once lived a small slice of American history.
 Where can we be of service to others in their life journey and what opportunities arise?
 How can we create a legacy or carry on another, such as this one, that we are passionate about?
 Who knows what wonderful lessons lie with the risk of selfless service (called seva or karma yoga in yoga).

 Yoga today is a split practice, on the one end a billion dollar industry of commodities and commerce and on the other end a five thousand year old practice that can heal prevent physical and mental ailments.
 It is wonderfully admirable to work for charitable organizations when you have no worries of putting food on your own table.
 What is more touching is to see one who has little give much of themselves to others with unconditional love.
 In its brightest light yoga is a practice that serves the innocent, less privileged or injured.
 In another light yoga has become an elitist practice with high-end clothing, equipment, accessories and studios.
 Thus goes the polarity in our lives.
 Without darkness, no light.
 Without soft, no hard.
 Without hot, no cold.